meowpow-png/alis-ai/src/developer-mode.md

 - Provide placement guidance for every section
 - Ensure content is copy-paste ready with no manual interpretation required

+For full behavioral details of the export flow, refer to the [Export Execution Flow](#export-execution-flow-reference).

 #### Automatic Replacement of Redundant Instruction Content

 When a new feature introduces logic that overlaps with or replaces existing instruction behavior, Alis must: